 Cities, Counties, & Provinces

-Korea runs a simple administrative district system.
+Korea divides its administrative districts into a simple system.
 The two largest local governance territories include provinces and metropolitan cities.

-- Metropolitan Cities (광역시; gwang-yeok-si) are cities with populations over one million (1,000,000).
+- Metropolitan Cities (광역시; gwang–yeok-si) are cities with populations over one (1) million.
 They are “self-governing provinces,” and operate their own infrastructure and local government.
-Provinces hold not authority over them.
+Provinces hold no authority over them.
 Metro cities further divide themselves into districts (구; gu), then neighborhoods (동; dong).
 There are eight (8) Metro Cities in Korea.

 - Provinces (도; do), like states in the United States of America, are large territories that encompass counties and cities.
 If one of their cities receives a promotion and ascends to Metropolitan status, the city breaks away from the province.
 There are eight (8) provinces in Korea.

 Under provinces, you’ll find two smaller districts: cities and counties.